vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 T. K p.
 62 Pañcaganga-The five rivers called

 Ganga are Bhagirathi, Godavari, Krsna, Pinākini (Pennar) and Kaveri.
 But in Drona 54.
-23 (Pañcagangāsu să punya ) only northern rivers seem
+23 (Pañcagangāsu sā punya ) only northern rivers seem

 to be meant Pancakesvara-(under Vs) L. q. by